maximehiez/maxime365/src/content/blog/english/2025-05-16-defender-av-comparatives-2025-anti-tampering.md

 This certification places Microsoft Defender for Endpoint among the most reliable solutions on the market for protecting workstations and servers against malicious tampering.

 Why it's important for organizations :
-- Reduced risk of compromise : by preventing attackers from disabling defenses.
+- Reduced risk of compromise : By preventing attackers from disabling defenses.
-- Strengthened compliance : by ensuring the integrity of security policies.
+- Strengthened compliance : By ensuring the integrity of security policies.
 - Less maintenance : Protections are active by default and do not require complex configuration.
 - Protection of critical environments : Ability to create specific rules for domain controllers or other sensitive systems.